alerner1/raceyou/README.md

   * assign runners to a category based on their race records ^ DONE
+  * when a runner wins or loses against another runner in a race, their ranking changes accordingly (start by implementing for two-person races, then get the algorithm to accommodate more competitors)
+  ^ DONE

-  * allow runners to challenge those within their category
+  * allow runners to challenge those within their category ^ almost certainly skipping this
   * allow runners to challenge their friends
-  * when a runner wins or loses against another runner in a race, their ranking changes accordingly (start by implementing for two-person races, then get the algorithm to accommodate more competitors)
+  ^ this too

 # Stretch Goals